JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================

-If anybody discovers a problem from here on in, they should fix it at the HEAD and have you merge it into the release branch.
+If anybody discovers a problem from here on in, they should fix it on a Git branch and have you merge it into the release branch.
 CI will automatically rebuild, or you'll have to redo a manual build manually.

 To merge everything to date: